 Carlos Ghosn's new legal team has applied for bail: Tokyo district court

-TOKYO: Carlos Ghosn's new legal team has applied for bail for the ousted Nissan Motor Co Ltd chairman, the Tokyo District Court said on Thursday (Feb 28).
+TOKYO: Carlos Ghosn's new legal team has applied for bail for the ousted Nissan Motor Co Ltd chairman, the Tokyo District Court said on Thursday (Feb 28), the latest attempt after a string of requests were denied by judges citing Ghosn being a flight risk.

 Hironaka's combative style contrasts with the low-key approach adopted by the media-shy Otsuru.